mapattacker/datascience/distancemeasure.rst

 Dynamic Time Warping
 ---------------------

-DTW is a technique that finds the optimal alignment between two time series if one time series may be “warped” non-linearly by stretching or shrinking it along its time axis.
+DTW is a technique that finds the optimal alignment between two time series, if one time series may be “warped” non-linearly by stretching or shrinking it along its time axis.
 Dynamic time warping is often used in speech recognition to determine if two waveforms represent the same spoken phrase.
 In a speech waveform,